raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> 108
 ```

 This works fine, but it assigns guests to a subset of the rooms of the Grand Hotel.
-It's undesireable to have empty rooms at any hotel, even one with an infinite number of rooms.
+It's undesirable to have empty rooms at any hotel, even one with an infinite number of rooms.
 And from a maths perspective, this doesn't demonstrate that there are an equal number of positive irreducible fractions as there are positive natural numbers, because there are an infinite number of positive natural numbers that are not associated with a positive irreducible fraction, e.g. the numbers one through five, and anything divisible by a prime larger than three.

-The Night Clerk decides to try againn, this time taking advantage of an interesting rule about the relationship between members of the irreducible fraction club.
+The Night Clerk decides to try again, this time taking advantage of an interesting rule about the relationship between members of the irreducible fraction club.

-### the irreducible fraction family tree
+### the irreducible fractions club family tree

 The Irreducible Fractions Club has an interesting rule: Each member of the club is required to recruit exactly two more members of the club, who in turn must recruit two more members of the club, and so forth.
 Furthermore, they have a specific rule for assigning irreducible fractions to new members.

-The founder's fraction was `1 / 1`. `1 / 1`'s two recruits were the fractions `2 / 1` and `1 / 2`.
+The founder's fraction was `1 / 1`.
+The founder's recruits were the fractions `2 / 1` and `1 / 2`.
 Their recruits were given the fractions `3 / 1`, `2 / 3` and `3 / 2`, `1 / 3` respectively.
 And this tree of recruits and names continues, to infinity.
-The rules for constructing the irreducible fraction "family tree" are as follows:
+The rules for constructing the Irreducible Fractions Club's "family tree" are as follows:

 1. All members are given a unique irreducible fraction;
 2. Irreducible fractions are of the form `n / d`, representing a numerator and denominator;